The West Virginia Emergency Management Division works with two different types of grants: Preparedness Grants and Recovery Grants.

 recovery, the Recovery Grants Section utilizes the Individual Assistance (IA) Grant Program, Public Assistance (PA) Grant Program, and the

 Hazard Mitigation Grant Program (HMGP).
 Recovery Grants personnel currently

 manage open disaster declarations from 2015-2021 with the assistance of

 FEMA Region III.
 The open disasters total nearly 3,000 projects and almost $700

 Long-term recovery is especially important during

 the early weeks after a major disaster or catastrophic incident when many

 local, state, and insular-area governments are overwhelmed with the response

 and short-term recovery efforts.
-WVDHSEM participates in and supports recovery
+WVEMD participates in and supports recovery

 planning, capacity building and mitigation efforts by providing training,